My Story (Ayumi Hamasaki album): Background and production

-“The title My Story is just like that, and it feels like I've looked back on everything from when I was a child, even before my debut, to the present, with the feelings I had at the time.”
+“The title My Story says it all—it’s like I went back and re‑experienced everything from before my debut, even from the time I first became aware of myself, up until now, reflecting on those feelings as they were.”

 — —Hamasaki explaining why she named the album My Story.

 By the end of her 2003–2004 arena tour, Hamasaki became dissatisfied with her position at Avex.
 She felt that the company was treating her as a product rather than a human being and artist.
 She felt that her two previous efforts, I Am… and Rainbow, had been rushed.
 As a result, Hamasaki decided that on her next record she would not write to "give people hope" or write "something good"; instead, she simply wrote "freely and honestly" with no set theme.
 These writing sessions resulted in autobiographical lyrics, exploring Hamasaki's own emotions and reminisces about her career.

 The music of My Story reflects the free theme of the lyrics; its noticeable rock overtones expressed Hamasaki's liking for rock music.
 Hamasaki wondered if she had been able to properly convey something, so she thought there was no point in forcing herself to make an album for a year.
 She thought about the kind of sound she wanted to make and what she wanted to write, and as a result, initially decided to make it a mini-album; but this time, Hamasaki absolutely wanted to release a full album, so she started working on My Story at a fairly early stage.
 Pleased with its sound, Hamasaki declared that My Story was the first album of her career with which she felt truly satisfied.

 In November 2004, karao.com confirmed that Hamasaki and her record label Avex Trax would release her first original work in about two years since Rainbow titled My Story in December 15 of the same year.
 Hamasaki and Avex Trax enlisted long-term collaborator, Japanese businessman and producer Max Matsuura, to produce the album; this marks Hamasaki's sixth consecutive studio album to be fully produced by Matsuura.
 Hamasaki begun recording the album at various recording studios in Japan in early 2004 with Koji Morimoto, Motohiro Tsuji, Satoshi Kumasaka, Shojiro Watanabe, Yasuo Matsumoto, Yuichi Nagayama and Hirokazu Fukushima.
 Hamasaki and Avex enlisted previous composers and arrangers for the album, such as Kazuhito Kikuchi, Bounceback and Tetsuya Yukumi; Hamasaki also composed two full-length songs and one instrumental track on the album while using her pen name CREA.